cristal-ise/cristal-ise/docs/State-Machine.md

 ![DefaultStateMachine](https://www.plantuml.com/plantuml/img/NP51ImCn48NlyolUMLZ1Qm_IedWIArRm81wokzCsi9aioQIm_zvPirRRNF9ctkJD1rbdTKbB6EZpvWlDFJwSLoy7McuqrjlDCzolghYmdhpuVEGUApn6OLf6hxs76CQ1zTBVbJooz3y3YwQ_th_5vhznBe7f77cL_vfYnzmJILI6otYv8-3PPqNSupqvoSOS1PqJ7Ds9iItQHKk4dQQoLtb6hUKlc9ML0S5DQ1aZftrCmTQt4vnCsFJ12r8SvgTjKNZ5c3XpEd7As1nO5BLsCyijMIvcO5gRiZ_u1W00)

-- **PredefinedStep** - a dummy state machine for [[PredefinedStep]]s.
+- **PredefinedStep** - a dummy state machine for [PredefinedStep](../PredefinedStep)s.
 Features just one state, Available, and one transition, Done, which loops on it, allowing an Outcome of PredefinedStepOutcome v0.

-- **CompositeActivity** - a state machine for [[CompositeActivities|CompositeActivity]].
+- **CompositeActivity** - a state machine for [CompositeActivities](../CompositeActivity).
 Can be Waiting, Started or Finished.
 Transitions are Start, Complete or Loop (which reinitialized the activity, and run with the 'RepeatWhen' activity property).
 No outcome.

 Each Activity sub-class specifies which state machine it uses by default with the getDefaultSMName method.
 They may all be overridden with the StateMachineName and StateMachineVersion Activity properties.